GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 03/README.md

 ### Trippy Versions
 0. original CD game files written in 2003.
 1. minimum revisions needed to work with modern Windows© compilers.
+   - Crop Circles, available on the 2004 CD.
 2. updated with menus/About... dialog, fully modern WinAPI compliance and using smart pointers

 I've also included a minimal revision for Crop Circles, available on the 2004 CD.